-- 1. Member States shall communicate to the Commission statistics on the number of seasonal worker permits, work permits and long-stay visas issued for the first time or extended/renewed and, as far as possible, on the number of seasonal worker permits, work permits and long-stay visas withdrawn for the purpose of seasonal employment to persons who are third-country nationals, disaggregated by citizenship, age and sex, length of validity of the permit. - 2.
-The statistics referred to in paragraph 1 shall be communicated in accordance with Regulation (EC) No 862/2007 of the European Parliament and of the Council. - 3.
+- 1. Member States shall communicate to the Commission statistics on the number of authorisations for the purpose of seasonal work issued for the first time and, as far as possible, on the number of third-country nationals whose authorisation for the purpose of seasonal work has been extended/renewed or withdrawn.
+These statistics should be disaggregated by citizenship, the length of validity of the authorisation and, as far as possible, by the economic sector. - 2.
 The statistics referred to in paragraph 1 shall relate to reference periods of one calendar year and shall be communicated to the Commission within six months of the end of the reference year.
-The first reference year shall be [the year following the point of time referred to in Article 20(1)].
+The first reference year shall be [the year following the point of time referred to in Article 20(1)]. - 3.
+The statistics referred to in paragraph 1 shall be communicated in accordance with Regulation (EC) No. 862/2007 of the European Parliament and the Council.